 2.1.
 Step 1: Calculate your total monthly income

-Start by listing all sources of income, not just your main paycheck.
-This may include:
+List all possible income sources, not just your main job.
+These may include:

 Here’s a simple table you can use to organize your income sources: